stacks-network/stacks/posts/identity-attestation.md

 Proofs can either be references to data on other social networks and software systems or they can be references to signed attestations by trusted authorities or peers.

-#### Software Proofs
+#### Verifiable Proofs

-Here are a few types of software proofs that are supported:
+Here are a few types of verifiable proofs that are supported:

 - **social network proofs** - users can show that they are a given user on Twitter, Facebook, or GitHub
 - **domain name proofs** - users can show that they own a given domain name or have admin access to the domain of a given organization